kpritam/ag-grid-crud/README.md

 ### Main Branch

+The `main` branch extends the functionality of the `client-side` branch to include server-side data management, including:

+- Server-side pagination.
+- Integration with a mock backend server for data fetching and updates.
+- Server-side row model with master-detail table.

+### Client-Side Branch

-The `main` branch contains the core functionality of the application, including:
+The `client-side` branch contains the core functionality of the application, including:

 - Displaying employee data in an AG Grid table.
 - Adding new employees.